 - Businesses that are Not Private Clubs, Including Web-Only Businesses

 Web Content Accessibility Guidelines (WCAG) created by the World Wide Web Consortium in partnership with various other groups are the standards by which to evaluate your website.
 WCAG 2.0 is the current standard, although work on 2.1 is underway.
 Review this guideline to determine what needs to change on your website to make it more accessible.
-When you strive for ADA compliancy on your site you also get a site which is more friendly for search engines to read and interpret.
+When you strive to meet Section 508 standards on your site you also get a site which is more friendly for search engines to read and interpret.

 - Images Don’t Offer Text Equivalents